detekt/detekt/README.md

 #### Override defaults ([via `failFast` option](https://github.com/arturbosch/detekt/issues/179))

 Set `failFast: true` in your detekt.yml configuration file.
-As a result, every rule will be enabled and `warningThreshold` and `errorThreshold` will be set to 0.
+As a result, every rule will be enabled and `maxIssues` will be set to 0.
 Weights can then be ignored and left untouched.

 To adjust, for example, the maxLineLength value, use this configuration file:
 ```